tweag/python-monorepo-example/2019-03-05-playing-with-kubernetes.md

 ### A service to deploy: hello

-In order to deploy something to kubernetes we first need some service.
-The service itself is mostly irrelevant for our purposes so we just write a little express based JavaScript app that returns "Hello World" on a port that can be configured via the environment variable `APP_PORT`:
+The first thing we need is a service to actually deploy to Kubernetes.
+The service itself is mostly irrelevant for our purposes so it will just be an Express based JavaScript app that returns "Hello World" on a port that can be configured via the environment variable `APP_PORT`:

 ```js